Raedin24/School/L400/DCIT 417/Session 1.md

 ### Network Performance Metrics
 There are **3** kinds of performance metrics
-1. Time-based metrics: The time b/n two events eg. response time, round trip time
+1. *Time-based* metrics: The time b/n two events eg. response time, round trip time
-2. Number-based metrics: The number of times an event happens or the size of a parameter eg. total number of packets
+2. *Number-based* metrics: The number of times an event happens or the size of a parameter eg. total number of; packets delivered, errors, failures
+3. *Rate-based* metrics: The number of parameter/event count over time eg. packets/sec, jobs/sec